ninamadra/sofixit-task/README.md

 ## Problem Description

 This project provides a solution for calculating the amount of trapped material between the walls formed by terrain heights and holes on a spaceship.
-The implementation is based on the well-known problem of trapping rainwater in a sequence of terrains with different heights.

 The core problem involves determining the volume of trapped material between the heights of the terrain while considering negative values as holes in the terrain.

 ## Implementation